 For those with deeper roots, such as dandelions, you need to take some extra care when removing them.
 You can use a small hoe to dig in the soil around the stem to loosen the soil, then get a firm grasp of the stem and pull.
 You may need to dig deeper and try pulling several times until you successfully get the entire root out.

 Pulling Weeds With a Gardening Tool

 Pulling weeds by hand is time-consuming, back-breaking work.
 An alternative is to use gardening tools to help.
-For shallow-rooted weeds, you can use a regular garden hoe, but for deep-rooted ones, I recommend you use a special tool called a winged weeder.
+You can use a regular garden hoe for shallow-rooted weeds, but for deep-rooted ones, I recommend you use a special tool called a winged weeder.